nofuture-git/31g/README.md

 This is a pair of assemblies which allow for hosting an ASP.NET web app without using IIS.

 ##### NoFuture.Gen
 This is a set of assemblies geared for code generation and removal.
-This has a dependency on _Dia2Dump_ mentioned above.
+This has a dependencies on _Dia2Dump_ and _NoFuture.Antlr_ mentioned above.

-##### NoFuture.Hbm
+##### NoFuture.Gen.Hbm
 This is a whole set of tools for generating ORM entities.

 ##### NoFuture.Host